US Government Sells 1 Million Barrels of Gasoline Ahead of Fourth of July Holiday

 The cost of gas could start ticking higher because of the jump in crude oil prices.

 U.S. crude topped $83 a barrel on the New York Mercantile Exchange during the July 1 trading session.
-Year-to-date, the West Texas Intermediate crude oil benchmark is up about 17 percent.
+Year to date, the West Texas Intermediate crude oil benchmark is up about 17 percent.

 “Summer got off to a slow start last week with low gas demand,” said AAA spokesperson Andrew Gross.
 “But with a record 60 million travelers forecast to hit the road for the July 4th holiday, that number could pop over the next 10 days.
 But will oil stay above $80 a barrel, or will it sag again?
 Stay tuned.”

-The latest Energy Information Administration (EIA) data show that gasoline demand was 8.96 million barrels last week, down 240,000 barrels from the same period a year ago.
+The latest Energy Information Administration (EIA) data show that gasoline demand was 8.96 million barrels last week, down by 240,000 barrels from the same period a year ago.

 Tapping Into Reserves